Skip to main content

 Your Shortlist of TradingView-Friendly Prop Firms

-If you're looking for a futures prop firm that works seamlessly with TradingView, you've come to the right place.
-I've put together a list of firms that consistently get mentioned for their TV integration.
-Think of this as a starting point for your own research.
+I've put together a list of firms that consistently get mentioned for their TradingView integration.
+Use this as a starting point for your own research — I haven't personally tested every single one.

 Firm NameWhat They're Known For

-Goat Funded TraderRegularly featured in "best of" lists on TradingView itself and even publishes its own list of TV-compatible firms.
+Goat Funded TraderRegular in "best of" lists on TradingView.
+Publishes its own list of TV-compatible firms.

-Elite Trader Funding, OneUp Trader, Earn2TradeThese three are also frequently listed in dedicated articles covering prop firms that use TradingView.
+Elite Trader Funding, OneUp Trader, Earn2TradeFrequently listed in articles about prop firms using TradingView.

 Getting Your Setup Just Right